Wigner function shapelets: Symplectic representation of astronomical images: Wigner function of galaxy images

-We describe several statistical quantities derived from the Wigner function, recalling that the Wigner function is a phase-space quasi-probability distribution of an underlying state described by a density matrix of a galaxy image.
-We aim to organise this section so that the concept of the Wigner function fits into the conventional astrophysical quantities.
+We describe several statistical quantities derived from the Wigner function, recalling that the Wigner function is a phase-space quasiprobability distribution of an underlying state described by a density matrix of a galaxy image.
+We aim to organize this section so that the concept of the Wigner function fits into the conventional astrophysical quantities.